aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

     }
     ```

-    Make sure the app builds and runs, and prompts the user for notification authorization.
+    Make sure the app builds, runs and prompts the user for notification authorization.

 1. Add the AppDelegate methods to listen on the callbacks from [`UIApplication.shared.registerForRemoteNotifications()`](https://developer.apple.com/documentation/uikit/uiapplication/1623078-registerforremotenotifications).
 Either [`application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) will be called indicating successfully registering with APNS or [`application(_:didFailToRegisterForRemoteNotificationsWithError:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application) indicating a failure.
 On successfully registering with APNS, pass the device token to AWS pinpoint to register the endpoint